 And their vineyards are certified Napa Green (a certification program by Napa County Department of Public Works and the California Green Business Program overseeing water conservation and reduced energy and waste within Napa County based producers – a separate certification is given for both physical wineries and vineyards).

 Today Rick is still involved with his wife Elaine, however his two daughters Stephanie and Heather now run their sales, marketing and general operations.
 Even their husbands are wine enthusiasts and Rick told us have been known to help out from time to time on marketing related activities.
 It is truly a family run affair and hopefully the 3rd generation when of age, will be consumed by the “Napa allure” that is hard to resist when one grows up in a winemaking family in Napa Valley.

 And over the years Rick has been an integral part of the community, serving several roles with the Napa Valley Vintners including as president of that organization and he also has been involved in a variety of philanthropic efforts including with OLE Health.

 Jones Family produces a true second wine, appropriately named with the family in mind, called The Sisters.
-While from the exact same vineyard as their Estate Cabernet the wine style is decidedly different.
+While from the exact same vineyard as their estate Cabernet Sauvignon the wine style is decidedly different.
 This is more California in style using the same fruit as used in their Cabernet Sauvignon but depending on the year, is blended from specific blocks within the vineyard as well as with additional amounts of Cabernet Franc.

-The start of this video is in Japanese but proprietor Rick Jones provides a good synopsis of their history and production:
+The start of this video is in Japanese, but proprietor Rick Jones provides a good synopsis of their history and production: